microsoft/FluidFramework/server/routerlicious/packages/lambdas/src/scribe/README.md

 ## Linking the Client Summary

-While the summary is uploaded directly from the client, scribe validates the summary and appends additional information to the summary before creating a git commit with the summary information.
+While the summary is uploaded directly from the client, Scribe validates the summary and appends additional information to the summary before creating a git commit with the summary information.

 Specifically, Scribe fetches the summary via the SHA included on the summary op, fetches the "log tail" of operations